Samjamhas10/se_project_spots/README.md

 Deployment link: https://Samjamhas10.github.io/se_project_spots

-## Project Demo 1 - Original Version
+## Project Demo 1

-- A walkthrough of the original version of the spots project.
-Focuses on the coding process and experience as a programmer.
+- A walkthrough of the original version of the spots project, focusing on the coding process and programming experience.

 https://www.loom.com/share/abb517ce18e94cc28e7db3f33cb54c29

-## Project Demo 2 - Updated Version
+## Project Demo 2

 - This updated version showcases the newest features and personalization options